Plymouth-Sailboat/SailBoatROS/README.md

 pip3 install -r requirements.txt
 ```

-**Note**:You will have an error at the end of the pip install,  this is normal.
+**Note :** You will have an error at the end of the pip install,  this is normal.

 **In summary execute the commands here :**